Romeo & Juliet: Choose Your Own Ending

 Death of a Death

 When Susan decided it was a nice day for a bike ride, she certainly wasn’t envisioning a bone-shaking crash that would land her face to face with the Grim Reaper.
-Nor did Death expect that in the middle of leading Susan onwards towards oblivion, he’d receive an unwelcome visitor himself… With the situation rapidly escalating and the d/Deaths piling up, our heroine struggles to forestall her own demise in a darkly comic meditation on mortality, the meaning of life, and the importance of calcium-enriched orange juice.
+Nor did Death expect that while leading Susan towards oblivion, he’d receive an unwelcome visitor himself… A darkly comic meditation on mortality, the meaning of life, and the importance of calcium-enriched orange juice.

 Originally produced by the University of Maryland School of Theatre, Dance, and Performance Studies at the Cafritz Foundation Theatre as part of their ALUMNI PLAY COMMISSIONS at UMD NextNOW Fest 2017.